jptweb/IGME-110-Fall-2025/weekly/igme110-ai-brainstorming-exercise.md

 ### Step 1: Start the conversation in Guided Learning mode
 Copy and paste this prompt (replace [PROBLEM] with your choice):
 ```
-I want to design a solution for [doomscrolling / brain rot / 8am classes].
+I want to design a solution for [doomscrolling / brain rot].
 Help me understand this problem better by asking me questions about my experience with [PROBLEM].
 ```